martensson/nixy/README.md

 Nixy uses the standard Go (Golang) [template package](https://golang.org/pkg/text/template/) to generate its config.
 It's a powerful and easy to use language to fully customize the nginx config.
 The default template is meant to be a working base that adds some sane defaults for Nginx.
 If needed just extend it or modify to suite your environment the best.

+If you are unsure of what variables you can use inside your template just do a `GET /v1/config` and you will receive a JSON response of everything available.
+All labels and environment variables are available.
+Other options could be to enable websockets, HTTP/2, SSL/TLS, or to control ports, logging, load balancing method, or any other custom settings your applications need.

+#### HTTP Load Balancing / Proxy

 Examples:

 **Add some ACL rules to block traffic from outside the internal network?
 Add a Label called `internal` to your app and the following snippet to your template:**